gahssi/gahssi.github.io/documents/index.md

 ---
 layout: default
-title: Documents
+title: Studies
 description: A collection of course notes and more
-nav_active: /documents
+nav_active: /studies
-permalink: /documents
+permalink: /studies
 ---

 <style>